coxthepilot/vitasa/VITA App API Backend.md

 **Request**

+    PUT {endpoint}/user

 The Request body shall be a JSON document describing a valid User record:

 It must conform to the provided [user.json schema](schemas/user.json).

 **Response**
-* 200 OK indicates successful User creation
-* 400 Bad Request indicates a duplicate email address

 The response body shall be a JSON document describing the user record as it was created.
 This will include any values that were altered by pre-save hooks, such as case normalization.

 It must conform to the provided [user.json schema](schemas/user.json).

+**HTTP Codes**

+* 200 OK indicates successful User creation
+* 400 Bad Request indicates a duplicate email address

 ### Update User Data

-    POST {endpoint}/user/{user-id}

 This API is used by individual users to update their personal profile (usually for password changes).
 Use of this API is restricted to users who either
 1. Are updating their own profile, and are not members of the 'New User' Role
 2. Have the Admin Role.
 They can update anyone's profile.

 **Request**

+    POST {endpoint}/user/{user-id}

 The request body shall conform to the provided [user.json schema](schemas/user.json).
 The `id` field is required.
 The `roles` field is ignored.

 **Response**

 The response payload will be empty.
 Refer to the HTTP Codes for status.

+**HTTP Codes**

 * 200 OK indicates successful User creation
-* 400 Bad Request indicates a duplicate email address, invalid `slug`, or other invalid data in the payload.
+* 400 Bad Request indicates a duplicate email address, or other invalid data in the payload.
 * 401 Unauthorized indicates that the user has not logged in successfully
 * 403 Forbidden indicates that the logged-in user does not have permission to update this User record.
 Either: the logged-in user is different from the user being updated, or the user does not have the Admin Role, and is thus forbidden from altering arbitrary users.
+* 404 Not Found indicates that there was no record found with the specified `user-id`

 ### Update User Permissions
 This API is used to grant or revoke Roles to a User.
 This API is restricted to Users with the Admin Role.
 As such, this API must not only be signed, but signed by a User with the correct Role.

 **Request**

+    POST {endpoint}/user/{user-id}

-The request body shall conform to the [user.json schema](schemas/user.json), but need only include the `slug` and `roles` fields.
+The request body shall conform to the [user.json schema](schemas/user.json), but need only include the `id` and `roles` fields.
 Any `roles` specified in this request will overwrite all existing `roles` that were attached to the User previously.

 **Response**

-No body will be included with the response, just HTTP Codes:
+No body will be included with the response, just HTTP Codes.

+**HTTP Codes**

 * 200 OK indicates successful update of the user's permissions
+* 400 Bad Request indicates an invalid User `id`.
+* 401 Unauthorized indicates that the user has not logged in successfully
+* 403 Forbidden indicates that the logged-in user does not have the Admin Role, and is thus forbidden from altering user permissions.

+### Delete User
+This API is used to destroy a user record.
+It is only useable by Users with the Admin Role.

+**Request**

+    DELETE {endpoint}/user/{user-id}

+**Response**

+No response body is included.
+Check the HTTP response Code for status.

+**HTTP Codes**

+* 200 OK indicates successful update of the user's permissions
-* 400 Bad Request indicates an invalid User `slug`.
+* 400 Bad Request indicates an invalid User `id`.
 * 401 Unauthorized indicates that the user has not logged in successfully
 * 403 Forbidden indicates that the logged-in user does not have the Admin Role, and is thus forbidden from altering user permissions.